ungoldman/hyperaxe/README.md

 - [html-tags](https://ghub.io/html-tags): List of standard HTML tags.
 - [hyperscript](https://ghub.io/hyperscript): Create HyperText with JavaScript, on client or server.
-- [is-plain-object](https://ghub.io/is-plain-object): Returns true if an object was created by the `Object` constructor.

 ## Dev Dependencies